ariasrafa90/git-practice/README.md

 - `i` to enter *insert* mode
 - Type commit message
 - `Escape` -> `:wq` -> `Enter` to write message and quit Or use `git commit -m "<message>"`

+## Merging

+Merging means to bring the changes from one branch to another.